Ngineer101/minimalizt/src/content/blog/automatic-embeddings-supabase-cloudflare-workers.md

 SELECT pgmq.create('response_embeddings');
 ```

 After creating the queue, make the pgmq_public schema accessible via the Supabase public API.
-This is necessary to call database function with remote procedural calls via the Supabase javascript package e.g. `supabase.rpc('')`
+This is necessary to call the database function with remote procedure calls via the Supabase JavaScript package, e.g. `supabase.rpc('')`

 ![Make pgmq_public schema accessible](/images/blog/automatic-embeddings-supabase-cloudflare-workers/3_expose_queue.png)

-Also ensure that the `pgmq_public` schema is exposed via the data API.
+Also, ensure that the `pgmq_public` schema is exposed via the data API.
 This will allow all Supabase client libraries to access the `pgmq_public` schema.

 ![Expose pgmq_public schema](/images/blog/automatic-embeddings-supabase-cloudflare-workers/4_expose_pgmq_schema.png)